anonymous2738/Heteroscedastic_AddiVortes/README.md

-AddiVortes
+H-AddiVortes
 ===========

-An implementation of the (Bayesian) Additive Voronoi Tessellation (AddiVortes) algorithm in R.
+An implementation of the Heteroscedastic (Bayesian) Additive Voronoi Tessellation (H-AddiVortes) algorithm in R.

 Copyright (C) 2024